fireRun-io/firebase-logging/README.md

 # firebase-logging

-The CLI (command line interface) Firebase tools logging requires you to re-run to see new data...yuck!
+Firebase's CLI (command line interface) [logging](https://firebase.google.com/docs/functions/writing-and-viewing-logs) requires you to re-run to see new data.
+That becomes a lot of up 'arrow key' and 'enter' pressing.

-The firebase-logging simulates real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
+**firebase-logging** gives you real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
 You can output the logs to the console and a file.

-**Note:** the polling occurs every 2 seconds (the max firebase-tools can handle).
+**Note:** The polling occurs every 2 seconds (the max firebase-tools can handle).
 The default pull is 250 lines, so if you have more than 250 lines logs per seconds, some will be missed.
-Fix this by increasing the number of log lines pulled with the `--n` parameter.
+Increase the number of log lines pulled with the `--n` parameter to capture more logs.

 ## Installation